 For Treatment: We may use or disclose PHI about you to provide, coordinate, or manage your health care.
 For example, various members of our staff including your doctor, nurse, and other therapists may share information to create and carry out a plan for your treatment.
-We may also share mental health information outside our facility with other treatment providers if they are also responsible for your medical or psychological well-being.
+We may also share mental health information outside our facility with other treatment consulting, auditing, investigatory and other services for us.